Skip to main content

 There is no legal definition.
 This means you have to look at lots of factors, including:

-• public acknowledgement of your relationship (for example, your friends and family might see you as a couple),
+• public acknowledgement of your relationship (for example, whether friends and family see you as a couple)

 If you are not married but you are living together with your partner, then you need to determine precisely when your relationship changes to be of a more permanent nature.
 In other words, you must work out when it would start to be described in terms consistent with that of a married couple.